 In a modern world currently intrigued by minimalism, there's something that all three adult generations can agree on: the problem of dealing with the collections curated (hoarded?) by our family members.
 From younger boomers and Gen X'ers sandwiched between their aging/dying parents and their own children to millennials trying to gently manage expectations (and their own limited budgets and storage space) without hurt feelings, the message is crystal clear.
 As Forbes said recently, "Sorry, nobody wants your stuff."

-When my mother sold our childhood home — a 2,600 square foot townhouse with a garage and basement, where my parents raised my two siblings and I in a suburb of Boston — the downsizing and packing process was nothing short of traumatizing.
+When my mother sold our childhood home—a 2,600 square foot townhouse with a garage and basement, where my parents raised me and my two siblings in a suburb of Boston—the downsizing and packing process was nothing short of traumatizing.
 Probably at least half of our total square footage was allotted as storage.
 And we had become a family of pack rats who collected "family valuables."

 Like many of their generation, my mom and dad have always found it hard to throw anything away.
 Not just throw anything away, but give it away to charity or sell it to someone else who might truly treasure it; to them, everything has value, everything "might be needed again later", everything might be something "you kids will want someday."
 And when you're part of a large, multi-generational Italian-American family with roots in the same city for hundreds of years, you start to collect not just your own things but all of the things from all of the relatives who've passed over the years.
 Because, you know, "antiques."